BrightspaceUI/core/components/list/README.md

 ## d2l-list

 The `d2l-list` is the container to create a styled list of items using `d2l-list-item` or `d2l-list-item-button`.
-It provide the appropriate `list` semantics as well as options for displaying separators, etc.
+It provides the appropriate `list` semantics as well as options for displaying separators, etc.

 ![List](./screenshots/list.png?raw=true)